senacor/SmartContract-WorkshopSetup/during-workshop/README.md

 vagrant box remove BOX_NAME [--box.version BOX_VERSION]
 ```

 Note: The box files are stored in the ```.vagrant.d``` folder in your user provile.
-The upacked VirtualBox machines are stored in VirtualBox's default VM folder.
-Usually that is the folder ```VirtualBox VMs``` in yor user profile.
+The unpacked VirtualBox machines are stored in VirtualBox's default VM folder.
+Usually that is the folder ```VirtualBox VMs``` in your user profile.

 ### Troubleshooting